steel-scene/steel-scene/README.md

 ```

 ## Getting Started
-There are two different ways to build out animations with BlueUnicorn.
+There are two different ways to build out animations with SteelScene.
 The most straightforward way is writing it as HTML before the page loads

 ```html
 <div id="box1">BOX 1</div>